SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     An HDI container construct can also be described as a glorified set of schemas.

-    TODO Volker, the sreenshot below does not seem to correspond to the previous screenshots.
+    TODO Volker, the screenshot below does not seem to correspond to the previous screenshots.

     ![](images/HDI-Schemas.png)